nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > A single or combination of keys that is registered with the system to perform specific activity when pressed

+#### Integrated Development Environment (IDE):

+> An application that provides comprehensive facilities for software development

 #### Mainstream OS:

 > Windows, Linux, Mac